If the concept of social media ROI feels rather enormous, you’re not alone.

 Step two: Track your goal

 Choose one or more of the above conversion goals, and start tracking.
-You can track website actions (sales, downloads, signups) in Google Analytics by setting up goals and event tracking.
+You can track website actions (sales, downloads, signups) in Google Analytics by setting up goals.
 You can track social media interactions (shares, likes, follows) in Buffer.

 Step three: Assign a monetary value